xi-livecode/xi/README.md

 # Xi

-A musical pattern language inspired in Tidal and SuperCollider for building higher-level musical constructs easily.
+Ξ (Xi /ˈzaɪ/) is a musical pattern language inspired in Tidal and SuperCollider for building higher-level musical constructs easily.
 It's implemented on the Ruby programming language.

-Xi is only a patterns library, but can talk to different audio backends:
+Xi is only a patterns library, but can talk to different backends:

 - [SuperCollider](https://github.com/supercollider/supercollider)
 - MIDI devices